 Select Export as a trusted service.

-You need to add the relevant role assignment on the destination Event Hubs.
+You must add the relevant role assignment to the destination event hub.

-To add the relevant role assignment on the destination Event Hub:
+To add the relevant role assignment to the destination event hub:

 Select Azure Event Hubs Data Sender.

 Choose + Select members.